-COUN 550 - Career Development in Counseling (3.0 CH) This course provides an introduction to the theoretical bases of career development and individual career decision making.
+COUN 550 - Career Development in Counseling (3.0 CH) This course introduces the theoretical bases of career development and individual career decision making.
 It incorporates career assessment instruments and techniques for evaluating individuals relevant to career development, planning and placement.
 Emphasis is placed on understanding career, educational and labor market information, technology in career counseling, legal and ethical standards, multicultural and gender bias as well as an appreciation for career trends across the life-span.
 (Spring Semester)